 Published July 10th, 2021 on Nikki Vegan

-It’s a delicious combo, and making this light and refreshing meal for dinner means you won’t have to turn on the stove or oven.
+It’s a delicious combo, and making this light and refreshing veggie roll for dinner means you won’t have to turn on the stove or oven.

 Many of the recipes you’ll see for Rolls contain seafood in the rolls or in the dipping sauce.
 My take on this traditional Vietnamese recipe is all vegan and can be customized according to your veggie preferences.